-- To ensure that the right placement is made for the child at the right time and without delay, with clear action plans agreed to ensure the earliest achievement of desired outcomes for each child. - To have a robust, transparent and efficient process of recruiting foster carers. - To recruit, assess, and approve more than sufficient foster carers, within the nationally prescribed timescales, who can meet most, if not all, of the needs of every child referred to the Fostering Service. - To ensure that a good match is achieved in all placements, and that any obstacles or potential delays are identified and dealt with at every step of the matching process. - To provide children and young people fostered, and foster carers with handbooks, which are a guide to foster care. - To provide fostering support service to foster carers to enable a child to remain with a foster family and to ensure that the child reaches their full potential.

-- To provide support, supervision and staff care for all those engaged by the FosteringService. - To provide opportunities for foster carers to increase their skills and knowledge in fostering through the provision of training and development.
+- To ensure that the right foster home is found for the child at the right time and without delay, with clear action plans agreed to ensure the earliest achievement of desired outcomes for each child. - To have a robust, transparent and efficient process of recruiting and approving foster carers. - To recruit, assess, and approve more than sufficient foster carers, within the nationally prescribed timescales, who can meet most, if not all, of the needs of every child referred to the Fostering Service. - To ensure that a good match is achieved between foster carers and children, and that any obstacles or potential delays are identified and dealt with at every step of the matching process. - To provide children and young people fostered, and foster carers with handbooks, which are a guide to foster care. - To provide a fostering support service to foster carers to enable a child to remain with a foster family and to ensure that the child reaches their full potential. - To provide support, supervision and staff care for all those engaged by the Fostering Service. - To provide opportunities for foster carers to increase their skills and knowledge in fostering through the provision of training and development.